Your Child’s Appointment with the Pediatric Thyroid Center

 Your child’s first appointment with the Pediatric Thyroid Center is one of the most important meetings with our team.
 This is a consultation appointment to give us the opportunity to learn more about your child, review all pertinent records and images, and ultimately provide you with a recommendation for evaluation and treatment.

-Your child’s first appointment will be held on the third floor of the Wood Building, in CHOP’s Division of Endocrinology/Diabetes.
+Your child’s first appointment will be held in the Buerger Center for Advanced Pediatric Care.
 Depending on your child’s diagnosis, you may be able to have follow-up appointments at a CHOP Care Network location in Pennsylvania or New Jersey.

 We make every effort to partner with your primary care physician and/or local pediatric endocrinologist to decrease travel when possible.
 Often, we can arrange to have laboratory studies performed locally.
 However, imaging (ultrasound, CT, MRI and/or nuclear medicine whole-body scans) and treatment (surgery, radioactive iodine) are usually performed at the CHOP Main Campus in Philadelphia.